skrysmanski/devlog/content/articles/dotnet/idisposable-and-co.md

 The question now is: **When gets the unmanaged data deleted?**

 = Finalizer =
 Since our class `DataContainer` is a managed class, it is managed by .NET's garbage collector.
-When the garbage collector determines that our instance of `DataContainer` is no longer needed, the object's //finalizer// is called.
+When the garbage collector determines that our instance of `DataContainer` is no longer needed, the object's *finalizer* is called.
 So, that's are good point to delete our unmanaged data.

-//Note:// Finalizers are also called //non-deterministic// destructors because the programmer has no influence over //when// the garbage collector will call the finalizer (once the object went out of scope).
-For //deterministic// destructors (explained in the next section), on the other hand, the programmer has full control when they are called.
+*Note:* Finalizers are also called *non-deterministic* destructors because the programmer has no influence over *when* the garbage collector will call the finalizer (once the object went out of scope).
+For *deterministic* destructors (explained in the next section), on the other hand, the programmer has full control when they are called.

 In C# the finalizer method (internally named `Finalize()`) is created by using C++'s destructor notation (`~DataContainer`):